alexandrecuer/sharebox/README.md

 Document storage is configured for :
 - Amazon S3 in production mode
 - local file system in development mode.
-In that case, the aws-sdk gem is not needed.
+In that case, the aws-sdk gem is not used.

 Switching between S3 mode and local storage mode can be done by modifying the value of config.local_storage
 - in /config/environments/development.rb